Danrozen87/startingpoint/README.md

 ## Project info

 Just a host for headers to handle Webcontainer sessions, with help from Vercel.
+This is now how we get our headers for serving our Webcontainer.